-The Board will recognize an employee upon retirement to a maximum of \$100
+• The Board will recognize an employee upon retirement to a maximum of \$100 if the employee has been employed for a minimum of one year.

 Other Recognition

 • The Board will recognize special achievements of any GPPL employee, and will contribute to any staff function in a manner and at a cost considered appropriate by the Board.